gaulthiergain/parserClang/README.md

 # parserClang
-A small C parser to extract functions from C/Cpp source files.
+A very basic C parser to extract functions from C/Cpp source files.
+This is a prototype (no solid error handling, modular code, etc).

 ## Installation